hharshtk/expense-manager-shadcn/AUTH_SETUP.md

 # Authentication Setup

-This project uses a custom JWT-based authentication system with Neon PostgreSQL database.
+This project uses a custom JWT-based authentication system with Neon PostgreSQL database and Google OAuth integration.

 ## Setup Complete ✅